seshamaven/ATS_AI/backend/NAME_EXTRACTION_FIX.md

 ## Problem Identified

-The resume parser was incorrectly extracting section headers (like "Education", "Experience") as candidate names instead of the actual person's name.
+The resume parser was incorrectly extracting section headers and academic degrees as candidate names instead of the actual person's name.

-**Example:**
+**Examples:**
 - Actual candidate name: "Daniel Mindlin"
-- Extracted name: "Education" ❌
+- Extracted name: "Education" ❌ (Section header)
+- Extracted name: "B.A. in History" ❌ (Academic degree)

 ## Root Cause

-The AI extraction prompt was not explicit enough about avoiding section headers.
-Common resume section headers like "Education", "Experience", "Skills", etc. were being confused with the candidate's name.
+The AI extraction prompt was not explicit enough about avoiding section headers and academic degrees.
+The parser was confusing:
+1. **Section headers** like "Education", "Experience", "Skills"
+2. **Academic degrees** like "B.A. in History", "M.S. in Computer Science"

+These were being extracted as candidate names instead of the actual person's name.

 ## Solution Implemented